MARXdown/MARXdown.github.io/documentation.md

 * **Step 5**: [Navigate to Ch.
 1 in the reading edition of *Capital Vol. 1* on this site](https://marxdown.github.io/texts/ch01/).

-* **Step 6** Open the **hypothes.is** tab in the upper right and make sure you're signed in.
-Scroll to see highlights and read extant "Public" annotations in Ch.
-1.
+* **Step 6**: Open the hypothes.is tab in the upper right and make sure you're signed in.
+Scroll to see highlights and read extant "Public" annotations.

 * **Step 7**: Start annotating!

-* **Step 7**: Add to or complicate other's annotations by replying to them, or start your own, with the goal of contributing to a public, media-layered edition of Marx's text.
+* **Step 7**: Add to or complicate other's annotations by replying, or start your own, with the goal of contributing to a public, media-layered edition of Marx's text.